 Indicates the name of the method governing all analyses set on a given line.
 The active template method name from the

-If you point the mouse cursor to the title of the method, the yellow tooltip will open, in which the title of the method including the entire path will be displayed.
+If you point the mouse cursor to the title of the method, a tooltip will open, in which the title of the method including the entire path will be displayed.

 Sets the report style to be used for printing.
 If no name has been entered, no printing on a given row of the Sequence Table will be performed.
 After clicking on the cell in this column the icon will appear.
 Using it opens the Insert File Name dialog for specifying the print method.